Schedule an appointment to meet with the Center for Global and Career Services about your area of interest.

 Undergraduate students must complete the following course by the spring of their junior year at the College to qualify for the program:

-MCJ 6XXX - Trauma-Informed Work and Restoration in the Justice System
+MCJ 6___: Mental Illness and the Criminal Justice System

 Eligibility for Prospective Curry Students